felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 programmatically from your custom extension.

 Instead of providing an extensive list of available commands, we offer a debug mode that prints the commands to the console.
-To activate debug mode, simply add “debug=true” to the URL as a query parameter.
+To activate debug mode, simply add `debug=true` to the URL as a query parameter.
 For this exercise, use the following URL to enter debug mode:

 http://localhost:8080/catalogexplorer/home/?debug=true

 Now, try adding some layers or loading workspaces.
 Then, check the console for the commands.

-<strong>Hint:</strong> The command is essentially a JSON object that begins with the property "Action."
+<strong>Hint:</strong> The command is essentially a JSON object that begins with the property `Action`.
 For example,
 setting Action=10 corresponds to creating a layer, while setting Action=3 corresponds to restoring a workspace.
 Instead of memorizing commands, you can utilize the debug mode to generate commands that you can later replay in your "Custom Extensions" by copying and pasting the command, editing it as